UKPLab/coling2016-claim-classification/README.md

 ## Embeddings used in Experiments
 *  Word2Vec - Mikolov
 *  Dependency embeddings - Omer levy et. al
-*  Factual embeddings    - compiled from FactBank 1.0 corpus using Gensim
+*  Factual embeddings    - compile from FactBank 1.0 corpus using Gensim
+   - Go through the README placed inside compile_embeddings_factbankcorpus folder to compile factual embeddings
 *  concatenated embeddings - cocnatenate all three embeddings into stacked embeddings of 300 dimensional size
 *  Embeddings are placed in the embeddings folder